karenaxon/Factory/README.md

 * Click on the green "Code" button and copy the repository URL.
 * Open your terminal and navigate to the location where you would like to clone the application.
 * Use the command _git clone https://github.com/karenaxon/Factory.git_ to clone the repository.
-* From the root directory of the application, the Factory folder, run the following commands:
+* From **the root directory of the application, the Factory folder**, run the following commands:
   - _dotnet restore_
   - _dotnet add package Microsoft.EntityFrameworkCore -v 5.0.0_
   - _dotnet add package Pomelo.EntityFrameworkCore.MySql -v 5.0.0-alpha.2_